flowlayer

 Requires: Authorization: Bearer <token>

-cable GET /ws
+GET /ws

 Upgrades to a WebSocket session using the FlowLayer V1 protocol.
 On connection the server sends hello then snapshot.